hfukada/michaelpnash.github.io/_posts/2015-07-10-keyboardio.md

 ---
 In a previous post I have admitted my keyboard addiction.
 I go through keyboards at a ridiculous pace, in a quest for the perfect piece of typing technology.

-Lately I've been enjoying my Atreus, which I taled about in a (previous post)[http://michaelpnash.github.io/atreus-keyboard/].
+Lately I've been enjoying my Atreus, which I taled about in a !(previous post)[http://michaelpnash.github.io/atreus-keyboard/].
 .

 # Keyboardio